Mar7inD/XRD1-AR-Project/blogposts/week10_lab5.md

 At one point, the flashlight occasionally fell through the floor.
 After experimenting with the Rigidbody settings, I fixed the issue and also improved the physical behaviour—now it drops more realistically, with better bounce and fall timing.

+### Concern around performance

+Since I used dynamic lighting for the flashlight, I was worried about staying within the batch and triangle limits that our teacher, Kasper, had set.
+Keeping the scene lightweight would ensure enough computational headroom for the dynamic light to not influence the overall perform.
+In the end, even with all the sci-fi assets included, the flashlight system ran smoothly on the Quest 2.
+I was really happy with the result, especially because it turned out to be a fun and rewarding challenge.

 ### Started Working on the Second Clue

 I began searching for the next clue, which required a chest with a key and lock.
 It took some time, but after browsing several assets, I finally found one that fits my needs.